Burma Independence Act 1947: Parliamentary debate

 The Leader of the Opposition, Winston Churchill delivered a scathing attack on the United Kingdom government's handling of the question of Burma.
 He regretted that the legislation would amount to "sweeping away our position" in Burma.
-He pointed out that the aim outlined in the United Kingdom government White Paper of May, 1945 was for Burma to attain Dominion status, subject to its prior attainment of certain political milestones.
+He pointed out that the aim outlined in the United Kingdom government white paper of May 1945 was for Burma to attain Dominion status, subject to its prior attainment of certain political milestones.
 He believed there would have been no difficulty in carrying out that programme in an orderly and careful manner.
 Instead, he said "the whole business has been conducted by the British Government from weakness and not from strength".
 He argued that British Dominion status was an indispensable stage in any policy which ought to have been pursued.
 He deplored that the legislation would "cut Burma out of the Empire altogether, and ... make her a foreign Power".
-Churhchill said "the British Empire seems to be running off almost as fast as the American Loan".
+Churchill said "the British Empire seems to be running off almost as fast as the American Loan".
 He deplored the "extraordinary haste".
-Churchill criticised the character of Burmese leaders calling Aung San a "traitor rebel leader" for having gone over to the Japanese during the recent War.
-He criticized U Saw, who had been interned during the War, in similar terms.
-He dryly criticised the Government for putting the future of Burma in the hands of such "outstanding authorities".
+Churchill criticised the character of Burmese leaders, calling Aung San a "traitor rebel leader" for having gone over to the Japanese during the recent war.
+He criticized U Saw, who had been interned during the war, in similar terms.
+He dryly criticised the government for putting the future of Burma in the hands of such "outstanding authorities".
 Churchill also said there were "grave doubts that the assent of the frontier tribes has been honestly and genuinely given" to the new constitutional arrangements.

 The Bill which would become the Act was approved on 5 November 1947 by a vote of 288 in favour with 114 against.